Volume of retail sales up 7.2% in December

 When motor trades are excluded, there was a decrease of 1 per cent on the month and an increase of 4.6 per cent in the annual figure.

-Alan McQuaid, an economist with Merrion Stockbrokers, said retail sales “remain erratic” on a monthly basis and are “still swinging back and forth”.
+Alan McQuaid, an economist with Merrion Stockbrokers, said retail sales “remain erratic” on a monthly basis, and were “still swinging back and forth”.

 Mr McQuaid said he expected headline sales to grow 3-4 per cent this year, with “core” sales rising 5-6 per cent.